 I came away from her performance feeling a complex array of emotions to be expected from such a complicated artist.
 I had feelings of bubbling teenage angst, mixed with the masculine aggression pumped into her rap songs, but was above all overwhelmed with warmth at the comfort I felt in the space.
 Safe in the knowledge that Princess Nokia was watching over all of us, insuring our safety, like the omnipresent Patron Saint of Gothic Rap.

 DISCLAIMER: For those who know and those who don’t, problematic incidents occurred at the event Princess Nokia performed at.
 This piece is not an avoidance of this subject, I wanted to give a review detailing the performance, as I believe the artist’s performance should not be overshadowed by the actions of others.
-If you would like to know what took place and how Liverpool’s creative institutions are working towards creating safer spaces please look at my other article about this.
+If you would like to know what took place and how Liverpool’s creative institutions are working towards creating safer spaces please check out my article on creating safer spaces.